 - The food.
 Yes, the food doesn’t get many good reviews.
 Eat elsewhere then come for cocktails.

-- The music is in your face loud after 9pm.
-If you just want to dance it perfect, any conversation will be lost to the music.
+- The music is in your face loud after 9 pm.
+If you just want to dance it perfectly, any conversation will be lost to the music.

 Image: Escape Bar – The slogan of this joint sums everything up nicely.
 If you’re going to play anywhere in town, it should probably be the Open Minds = Happy Times place.

 When you just need a place to escape to, this bar has it all!
 Live music every night, food, drinks, friendly people who like to have a good time.
 Escape Bar is your go-to place in Dalat that feels like your local hang out at home.
 Thought the outside doesn’t look like much, once you make it through the doors you won’t want to leave.